clogerfo/clogerfo.github.io/index.md

       url: "/about/"
 excerpt: "Thanks for stopping by.
 Here you can learn more about me and what I am up to.
 To get in touch, click the link below."
 intro:
-  - excerpt: 'I enjoy using data to solve problems. and spend much of my time continuing to learn new tools, languages, and methodologies that will help me do so.
-Through my personal, academic, and professional projects I have learned that while working on a problem, you usually uncover more questions than answers.'
+  - excerpt: 'I use data to build strategies and solve problems.
+I use this page to share the new tools, languages, and methodlogies I am continually trying to learn.'
 feature_row:
   - image_path: /images/nyc_header_th.jpg
     alt: "placeholder image 1"